 - insect bites with pronounced skin reaction.

 Flucinar gel is preferred for acute flare-ups or weeping lesions — it absorbs faster, leaves no greasy residue, and creates a cooling effect.
-For dry or flaking skin, the ointment is a better option, while Flucinar cream works well for mild forms of dermatitis on sensitive areas like the face or joint folds.
+For dry or flaking skin, the balm is a better option, while Flucinar cream works well for mild forms of dermatitis on sensitive areas like the face or joint folds.

 Flucinar vs. Synalar: What’s the Difference?